Cosmetic Eyelid Surgery (Blepharoplasty) London

 Blepharoplasty can restore a more energetic and youthful appearance.

-With three convenient locations in London; Harley Street Practice, Optegra Hospital, & Moorfields Private Eye Hospital, call us today to learn more about Blepharoplasty and how Dr. Shams can help.
+With three convenient locations in London; Harley Street Practice, Weymouth Street Hospital, Phoenix Hospital Group Outpatient Centre & Moorfields Private Eye Hospital, call us today to learn more about Blepharoplasty (eyelid lift surgery) and how Dr. Shams can help.

 Lower Eyelid Blepharoplasty